We breathe life into great teams with great ideas to create great companies.

 - We help organize angel funds to drive local economic development and create wealth.

-- We aggregate exciting dealflow across the nation and over many industries for science and technology enabled startup companies.
+- We aggregate exciting dealflow across the Heartland and over many industries for science and technology enabled startup companies.

 - We unite great minds and aggregate capital to validate and invest in innovative business models by outstanding entrepreneurs.